DAWN: The core of the biggest galaxies was formed 1.5 billion years after the Big Bang

-An international research team, including researchers from the Center of Excellence Cosmic Dawn Center (DAWN) at the Niels Bohr Institute, has discovered a distant galaxy that reveals how the core of the biggest galaxies in the universe was formed 1.5 billion years after the Big Bang.
+An international research team, including researchers from the Center of Excellence Cosmic Dawn Center (DAWN) at the Space Division at the Technical University of Denmark and the Niels Bohr Institute at the University of Copenhagen, has discovered a distant galaxy that reveals how the core of the biggest galaxies in the universe was formed 1.5 billion years after the Big Bang.
 That is about one billion years earlier than observations have previously shown.
 Astronomers’ computer models today might have to be revised, as the discovery can give us more and new information about the history of the universe.
 The result was published in two papers in the scientific journals Astrophysical Journal and Astrophysical Journal Letters.

-An international research team, with the participation of several scientists from the DNRF Cosmic Dawn Center (DAWN) at the Niels Bohr Institute, recently discovered a massive dying galaxy formed 1.5 billion years after the Big Bang.
+An international research team, with the participation of several scientists from the DNRF Cosmic Dawn Center (DAWN) at the Space Division at the Technical University of Denmark and the Niels Bohr Institute at the University of Copenhagen, recently discovered a massive dying galaxy formed 1.5 billion years after the Big Bang.
 It is the most distant galaxy of its kind that has been observed, and the discovery can bring us closer to a more precise description of the history of the universe.

 “This result pairs up with the fact that when these dying gigantic systems were still alive and forming stars, they might have not been that extreme compared with the average population of galaxies,” said Francesco Valentino, assistant professor at DAWN and lead author on one article as well as co-author on the other.